mohit11R/PostgreSQL-Notes/README.md

-# SQL - Structure Query Language
+# SQL - Structured Query Language

 ### What is data?